 The Importance of Financial Education

-Those who received financial education from their parents also tend to save more money or more frequently compared to those who didn’t (84% versus 69%), said they received pocket or clothing money from their parents (84% versus 64%) and had parents who managed their finances well themselves (90% versus 38%).
+Those who received financial education from their parents also tend to save more money, more frequently compared to those who didn’t (84% vs. 69%), said they received pocket or clothing money from their parents (84% vs. 64%), and had parents who managed their finances well themselves (90% vs. 38%).

-So, if you want to provide your kid with a good knowledge of how to handle his or her money, make sure to start on an early age.
-Teaching them about Financial Independence – and give them some pocket money to go with it 😀 – might be one of the greatest gifts you could give them.
+So, if you want to provide your child with a good knowledge of how to handle his or her money, make sure to start at an early age.
+Teaching them about financial independence – and giving them some pocket money to go with it 😀 – might be one of the greatest gifts you could give them.

 Knowing Your Child: Types of Money Spenders

-Before we continue with our 8 tips it is good to realize that based on our personalities, besides our upbringing, we all are a certain type of spender.
-Understanding and knowing your child and what – essentially – drives him proves to be very useful when educating your kid about money.
+Before we continue it is good to realize that based on our personalities, besides our upbringing, we all are a certain type of spender.
+Understanding and knowing your child and what – essentially – drives them proves to be very useful when educating about money.

-The trendsetter, impulse or emotional spender for example should be taught how to deal with advertising that’s targeting them all day and learn about saving.
+The trendsetter, impulse, or emotional spender, for example, should be taught how to deal with advertising that’s targeting them all day.
 The so-called dodgers or avoiders should learn how to make a financial plan, so they don’t hide from or ignore their money situation.
 Naturally, budgeting is crucial to over-spenders or those with a hedonistic tendency and savers could be educated about financial risks and when it is important to avoid them, but also in which case they could lighten up a bit.

 So, let’s start with some tips that will help your children become financially literate.

 1. Learning by doing: pocket money

 Six is a good age to start introducing financial education.
 Give your child cash pocket money, so it is tangible for them and they learn that money is more than just some digits on a screen.